intuit-archive/aws_cli-cookbook/README.md

 # LWRPs
 ## update_cname
-Adds or updates a CNAME entry in the Route53 specified zone.
+Adds or updates a CNAME entry in the Route53 specified zone
 ## attach_ebs
 Attach EBS Volume
+## elb_registration
+Attach or detach instance to specified Elastic Load Balancer

 ### Route53 CNAME
-### Actions:
+#### Actions:
 - default action:  `:update_cname`
 - `:update_cname`  adds or updates a CNAME entry for the hostname value in the specified domain and hosted zone id